ChangLiuNJU/ChangLiuNJU.github.io/_posts/2014-10-22-Notes-Logistic-Regression.md

 modified:	2014-11-03 00:00:00-0000
 categories:
 - Notes
-tags:		[Notes]
+tags:		[Notes, ML]
 ---

 ###Introduction

-In statistics, logistic regression, or logit regression, or logit model, is a type of probabilistic statistical classification model.
+>In statistics, logistic regression, or logit regression, or logit model, is a type of probabilistic statistical classification model.

 ###Hypothesis